The Complete Guide to Design Tokens - Architecture, Three-Layer Model, and DTCG

 In my experience building token architectures from scratch at enterprise scale, teams that try to shortcut to two layers (primitives and component tokens, skipping semantic) always pay for it during the first major redesign.
 They discover that “change the primary color” now requires updating 40 component tokens instead of 1 semantic token.

-What Is the W3C DTCG Specification and Why Does It Matter?
+What Is the W3C DTCG Specification and Why Does It Matter Now?

 The W3C Design Token Community Group (DTCG) has published a specification that defines a standard JSON format for design tokens.
 The specification - available at the W3C Design Tokens Community Group - defines how tokens should be structured, how types should be declared, and how composite tokens (like typography or shadow) should be represented.

-Adopting this standard means that tokens can move freely between Figma, Tokens Studio, Style Dictionary, and any other tool that implements the specification.
-This interoperability was not possible before the specification existed, and it represents the most significant advancement in design token tooling in the past several years.
+Adopting this standard means tokens can move freely between Figma, Tokens Studio, Style Dictionary, and any other tool that implements the specification.
+Before DTCG, every tool used a slightly different format and “importing tokens” was actually “writing a custom transform.”
+The specification ended that problem.

 A concrete example of interoperability in practice: a token defined in Tokens Studio for Figma in DTCG format can be exported and fed directly into Style Dictionary 4.x (which has native DTCG support) without any custom transform layer.
 The token flows from design tool to build pipeline to platform output without a handoff translation step.
 Before DTCG, every tool used a slightly different format, and “importing tokens” from Figma into Style Dictionary meant writing a custom transform to bridge the format gap - typically one to two days of engineering work per design tool upgrade.